rsaccoll/awesome-test-conference-videos/README.md

 This list was assembled to share the best talks / lectures related to quality and software testing

+To contribute to this list, if you want to contribute to this list, see the file called [CONTRIBUTING]().
+For other awesome lists, see [awesome](https://github.com/sindresorhus/awesome).

 ## Content
 - [About](#about)
 - [GTAC](#gtac)